Hiya! I'm

 Advanced Robotics and Controls (ARC) Lab

-• Project: Portable Haptic Assisted Bimanual System (PHABS) --> aim for paper submission in Sept 2026
+• Project: Portable Haptic Assisted Bimanual System V2 (PHABS) --> aiming for ICRA paper submission in Sept 2026

 • Modeled electronics rig in Fusion 360

-• Calibrating AD4058B encoder, GM2280B motor, SimpleFOC motor driver w/ Arduino Mega
+• Calibrated 3 phase bldc, magnetic encoder, motor driver w/ Arduino Mega

 Engineering Org